sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 ### 3.1.1 Event Producers

-For one-shot events, applications need to provide event-id (name of the event), source, dynamic message, and event action set to NOTIFY.
+For one-shot events, applications need to provide event id (name), (source), dynamic message.

-For alarms, applications need to provide event-id (name of the event), source, dynamic message, and event action (RAISE_ALARM / CLEAR_ALARM / ACK_ALARM /UNACK_ALARM).
+For alarms, applications need to provide event-id (name ), source, dynamic message, and event action (RAISE_ALARM / CLEAR_ALARM / ACK_ALARM /UNACK_ALARM).
 The ACK_ALARM/UNACK_ALARM action types are used only by mgmt-framework to provide the functionality to acknowledge/unacknowledge the alarms through NBI.

 Eventd maintains a json file of events and alarms at sonic-eventd/etc/evprofile/default.json.
 This is the default event profile that gets installed on the device at /etc/evprofile/default.json.